afcarl/Adv-Big-Data-Analytics/README.md

   hashingTF = HashingTF()
   tf = hashingTF.transform(documents)
   ```
-8. In the next and the final step we compute the IDF for every word in all the files and scale the TF obtained in the previous step by the IDF
+8. In the next and the final step we compute the IDF for every word in all the files and scale the TF obtained in the previous step by the IDF.

   ```python
   from pyspark.mllib.feature import IDF